nmatei/simple-quiz-app/README.md

 ## Trainer Notes

-The test is valid only in the hour that was generated.
+The test can be opened only within **3 minutes** after was generated

 To generate a test with selected questions use one of the following links, and input question ids (separated by commas)